 Search Bugs in BSTProcedure

-Follow the instructions below to search bugs specific to Cisco IOS XR Software Release 5.0.0 in BST.
+Follow these instructions to search for bugs that are specific to Cisco IOS XR software release 5.0.0 in BST.

 Step 1 Go to https://tools.cisco.com/bugsearch/.

 Log in to the tool using your Cisco.com user name and password.
 After successful login, the Bug Search Tool page opens.

 Step 2 To search for release 5.0.0 bugs, enter the following parameters in the page: Step 3 Press Enter.

 Release 5.0.0 Packages